ashutosh1919/consistency-models/README.md

 `datasets` directory in this repo contains necessary scripts to download the data and make it ready for training.
 Currently, this repository supports downloading [ImageNet](https://www.image-net.org/) and [LSUN Bedroom](https://www.yf.io/p/lsun) datasets that original authors used.

-We have already setup bash scripts for you which will automatically download the dataset for you and will start the training. `datasets` contains the code which will download the training & validation data to the same directory.
+We have already setup bash scripts for you which will automatically download the dataset for you. `datasets` contains the code which will download the training & validation data to the same directory.
 To download the datasets, you can run below code:

 ```bash
 # Download the ImageNet dataset